AnnotateFramework/themes/README.md

 Configure
 ---------

 Default themes are set to `Sandbox` for frontend and `Flatty` for backend.
 Both are provided in sandbox package.
+Themes path is also configurable via Neon.
+Default `directory` value is `%appDir%/app/addons/themes/`.
 To change themes open app/config/app.neon and add following configuration:

   themes:
+    directory: %appDir%/app/
     frontend: FrontendThemeName
     backend: BackendThemeName